iambrunoromano/design-patterns/README.md

 Since the two factories `FirstVersionFactory` and `SecondVersionFactory` implement the same interaface, they provide an interchangeable and loose coupled way of creating objects implementing `DoSomethingInterface` or `DoSomethingElseInterface`.

 ## Builder
+The Builder design pattern provides a simple step-by-step process to construct complex objects.

 ## Factory Method
 The Factory method design pattern provides an easy introduction for new classes of objects that offer similar functionality with respect to the previous ones.
 ## Prototype